Barnet Refugee Service (BRS) is a registered charity (registration number:1107965), we’re committed to protecting and respecting your privacy.

 What type of information is collected from you?

-The personal information we collect might include your name, address, telephone number, email address, names of family members, health issues and details of other services you are in contact with.
-Information you provide to help us monitor equal opportunities.
-This include personal data (or “sensitive data”) such as your gender, nationality and racial or ethnic origin, disability, sexual orientation, faith, educational attainment and carer responsibilities, your bank account details if you are paid a salary as an employee of BRS, as a contractor, or incur expenses as a volunteer for BRS; other information about you, that is otherwise lawfully obtained, including images from BRS’s events, quotes, and social impact information.
+The personal information we collect might include your name, address, telephone number, email address, marital status, language skills and economic status. .
+If necessary, we may also collect special category personal information such as your gender, nationality and racial or ethnic origin, disability, sexual orientation, faith, immigration status, health issues, educational attainment, your bank account details if you are paid a salary as an employee of BRS, as a contractor, or incur expenses as a volunteer for BRS; We may also collect other information about you including images from BRS’s events, quotes, and social impact information.

 How is your information used?